decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 Given this, let's show that the response is equal to a response of the sequential execution that respects the linearization points.

-**The core observation**: due to the Backup's $2 \Delta$ view change timer, all the type 1 linearization points will arrive at the backup and be executed by the Backup before all the type 2 linearization points.
+**The core observation**: due to the Backup's $2 \Delta$ view change timer, all the type 1 linearization points reflect messages that will arrive at the backup and be executed by the Backup before all the executions that are related to type 2 linearization points.

 Since the Primary is sequential, all the type 1 linearization points respect the sequential execution at the Primary.
 If Primary crashes, then all the type 1 linearization points are also respected at the backup since it is sequential, and it receives all of them.